liujie-zheng/face-to-bmi-vit/README.md

 ```
 python ./scripts/run.py
 ```
-Or train the augmented dataset by running:
+or train the augmented dataset by running:
 ```
 python ./scripts/run.py -a
 ```